TOMToolkit/tom_base/docs/targets/target_fields.rst

 it must be a subclass of ``tom_targets.BaseTarget``.
 The permissions in the class Meta (lines 15-20) are required for the TOM Toolkit to work properly.
 The ``hidden`` attribute can be set to ``True`` to hide the field from the target detail page.

+Reference the Django documentation on `Model Fields <https://docs.djangoproject.com/en/stable/ref/models/fields/#field-types>`__ in order to learn more about Django models and their associated fields.
+The `model field reference documentation <https://docs.djangoproject.com/en/stable/ref/models/fields/>`__ will help you figure out what field options make sense for your models fields.
+Also, take special note of the relationship between Django models and `Django model forms <https://docs.djangoproject.com/en/stable/topics/forms/modelforms/#modelform>`__.
+This relationship is important because the TOM Toolkit uses model forms to create and edit targets.

 Editing ``settings.py``
 ~~~~~~~~~~~~~~~~~~~~~~~